 - Decentralized Finance, or DeFi, represents crypto’s move into conventional financial services.
 For instance, DeFi platforms support peer-to-peer lending between individuals and institutions, enabling lenders to generate a yield and borrowers to access capital.

 - Capital Markets have begun to embrace crypto as an alternative to conventional securities.
 For example, Overstock.com’s tZERO securely tokenizes and trades digitally-enhanced securities through its alternative trading system (ATS).

-Governments have steadily increased regulation on crypto assets since their rise to prominence over the past few years.
-In addition to “know your customer” laws to prevent money laundering, many governments have introduced new measures to tax crypto assets and regulate everything from initial coin offerings (ICOs) to emerging crypto use cases.
+Governments have steadily increased regulation on crypto-assets since their rise to prominence over the past few years.
+In addition to “know your customer” laws to prevent money laundering, many governments have introduced new measures to tax crypto-asset and regulate everything from initial coin offerings (ICOs) to emerging crypto use cases.

 The share of crypto firms that did not conduct any know-your-customer, or KYC, checks dropped from 48% in 2018 to 13% in 2020.
 In addition, more than half of custodial service providers performed an externally led audit of crypto reserves over the past 12 months, suggesting that these firms are becoming increasingly sophisticated and regulated.

 The good news is that many governments are pushing for clearer laws.
 In the U.S., lawmakers have consistently pushed the IRS to clarify its position on crypto taxation while introducing bills designed to eliminate taxes for consumer use cases (e.g., buying coffee with crypto) and clarify what agencies have regulatory powers over what part of the crypto industry.